 Keeping employees and the public safe is the department's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first quarter of 2020, there was a 2% increase in the number of claims.
+Compared to the first two quarters of 2020, there was a 39% increase in the number of claims.
 Most of the claims in 2021 were attributed to pavement defects.
-Also compared to first quarter 2020, there was a 78% decrease in the amount paid.
+Also compared to first two quarters of 2020, there was a 7% increase in the amount paid.